SAP-samples/teched2024-IN280/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are:
+The Pre-requisites requirements to follow the exercises in this repository are:

 - [Getting Started](exercises/ex0/)